 Click here to download the Application Note for a demonstration of phosphopeptide analysis using e-MSion’s ExD Cell in an Agilent 6550 iFunnel™ Q-TOF.

-Figure 1 – The ExD Cell enables single-residue-resolution HX-MS without hydrogen scrambling.
+The ExD option enables single-residue-resolution HX-MS with minimal hydrogen scrambling.
 Top Left: ECD product ion mass spectrum of the [M+3H]3+ precursor of the HX-MS model peptide “P1”, acquired using the ExD Cell in an Agilent 6545 Q-TOF.
 The His-rich N-terminal half of P1 is engineered to exchange hydrogen more quickly than its C-terminal half.
 Following back-exchange of deuterated P1, N-terminal c fragments are expected to retain relatively little deuterium, while C-terminal c fragments are expected to retain more deuterium.
 Any deviations from this pattern would be indicative of hydrogen migration, or “scrambling”, as a result of vibrational excitation.
 Top Right: After allowing P1 to back-exchange for 5 minutes, deuterium content by residue was similar to expected results published by Rand et al. JACS 130: 1341 (2008): N-terminal residues exchanged hydrogen more quickly than C-terminal residues.
 Bottom Left: The isotopic distribution of back-exchanged (purple) c5 fragment is similar to protonated (black).
 Bottom Right: The isotopic distribution of back-exchanged (purple) c9 fragment is shifted right relative to protonated (black), indicating residual deuterium incorporation.

 Figure 1 – Insulin structure and fragments identified in an LC/ECD experiment (average of 5 scans). c– and z-type ECD ions are indicated with blue dots, green dots indicate b– and y-type ions, and purple dots signify a-type ions.
 Circled dots indicate w-ions.
 Top: fragments found with Cys7-Cys7 disulfide bridge assumed to be intact.
 Each chain was calculated separately.
 The fragments of the B-chain were calculated with the mass of the A-chain as a modification on Cys7, and fragments of the A-chain were calculated with the mass of the B-chain on its Cys7.
 Bottom: fragments found with the Cys19-Cys20 disulfide bridge intact.
 The fragments were calculated in the same way as the upper figure, with the mass of the A-chain on Cys19 of the B-chain and the mass of the B-chain on Cys20 of the A-chain.